awslabs/dgl-ke/docs/source/dist_train.rst

 Distributed Training on Large Data
 ------------------------------------

-In the previous sections, we saw that using multiple GPUs within a machine can accelerate training.
-The speedup, however, is limited by the number of GPUs installed in that machine.
-The ever-growing size of knowledge graphs requires computation capable of scaling to graphs with millions of nodes and billions of edges.

 ``dglke_dist_train`` trains knowledge graph embeddings on a cluster of machines.
 DGL-KE adopts the *parameter-server* architecture for distributed training.

 .. image:: ../images/dist_train.png
     :width: 400

-In this architecture, the entity embeddings and relation embeddings are stored in DGL-KVStore, and the trainer processes can pull the latest model from KVStore and push the calculated gradient to the KVStore.
-All the processes will train the KG embeddings in an *async* way.
+In this architecture, the entity embeddings and relation embeddings are stored in DGL KVStore.
+The trainer processes pull the latest model from KVStore and push the calculated gradient to the KVStore to update the model.
+All the processes trains the KG embeddings with asynchronous SGD.

 Arguments
 ^^^^^^^^^
+The command line provides the following arguments:

   - ``--model_name {TransE, TransE_l1, TransE_l2, TransR, RESCAL, DistMult, ComplEx, RotatE}``
     The models provided by DGL-KE.